tsotoul/MapTheFood/README.md

 ## A collection of projects related to food and maps.

-A PHP MVC project related to food an maps using the LAMP stack and Leaflet.js library for map handling.
+A PHP MVC project related to food and maps using the LAMP stack and Leaflet.js library for map handling.

 - MVC Framework
 - PHP Backend